ellisdon-oss/terraform-provider-azuredevops/docs/r/build_definition.md

 ## Description

-A Resource to manage project in AzureDevOps
+A Resource to manage build definition in AzureDevOps

 ## Example